 Peer-review is the system used to assess the quality of a manuscript before it is published.
 Independent researchers in the relevant research area assess submitted manuscripts for originality, validity and significance to help editors determine whether the manuscript should be published in their journal.
 You can read more about the peer-review process here.

-BMC Medicine operates an open peer-review system, where the reviewers' names are included on the peer review reports for authors.
-In addition, if the article is published, the named reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0.
-Previous versions of the manuscript and all author responses to the reviewers are available by contacting firstname.lastname@example.org.
+BMC Medicine operates a transparent peer-review system, where, if the article is published, the reviewer reports are published online alongside the article under a Creative Commons Attribution License 4.0 but the reviewer is not named.

 The benefit of transparent peer review is that it increases transparency.
 In addition, published reports can serve an educational purpose in helping facilitate training and research into peer review.